reactioncommerce/proxy-traefik/README.md

 }
 ```

-**Generate a secure password for HTTP Basic Auth**
+###### Generate a secure password for HTTP Basic Auth

+In order to secure the Traefik admin interface, it will be necessary to generate a secure password.
 On your remote host install the `htpasswd` utility to generate an encrypted password for the Traefik admin UI.

 ```
 sudo apt-get install apache2-utils